monsterchick/Commands/docker.md

 <details><summary>docker run</summary>

 ```
+docker run -it ubuntu    # run image ubuntu and go into the bash. it does not keep running after exit the container.
-docker run -it ubuntu:latest bash    # creates and starts a new container from the Ubuntu image, and runs the bash command inside the container
+docker run --name test_ubuntu -dit ubuntu bash    # creates and starts a new container from the Ubuntu image, and runs the bash command inside the container
 ```

 </details>